Kirill Sarychev: Bench press world record

 Sarychev competed again at the Battle of Champions in 2011 this time with bench only, winning silver with 300 kg raw, and for the third time in 2012, this time winning gold with a 315 kg raw bench press which made him the fourth heaviest raw benchpresser at the time behind Scot Mendelson (324.3 kg in 2005), James Henderson (322.5 kg in 1997).

-At the 2013 Battle of Champions, Sarychev became the fourth man in history to bench press 317.5 kg raw, after, Henderson, Mendelson and Eric Spoto, reaching the milestone at the age of 24 at a bodyweight of 173.3 kg To this day, Sarychev is the youngest man to bench press 700 lb raw.
+At the 2013 Battle of Champions, Sarychev became the third man in history to bench press 317.5 kg raw, after, Henderson, Mendelson and Eric Spoto, reaching the milestone at the age of 24 at a bodyweight of 173.3 kg.
+To this day, Sarychev is the youngest man to bench press 700 lb raw.

-At the 2014 Battle of Champions, Sarychev bench pressed 320 kg raw and then 326 kg raw, surpassing Mendelson and Henderson's (now former world records).
+At the 2014 Battle of Champions, Sarychev bench pressed 320 kg raw and then 326 kg raw, surpassing Mendelson and Henderson's former world records.
 In the all-time list, he was now only behind Eric Spoto, whose 2013 world record stood at 327.5 kg.

 In 2015, at WPC SN PRO Open Cup, Sarychev bench pressed 330 kg raw in his second attempt breaking Spoto's world record for the heaviest raw bench press of all-time.
 In his third attempt, Sarychev raised it even further, with 335 kg raw, breaking the all-time record for the second time on the same day.
 The record remained unbeaten until 2019, when Julius Maddox benched 335.5 kg.